A Beginners Guide To Medical Interventions for ASD

 - Dopamine receptor issues

-Doctors may prescribe many medical interventions specifically for comorbid disorders.
-They are not treatments for autism.
+There are many medical interventions doctors may prescribe.
+These treatments are specifically for the comorbid disorders the child may have, they are not treatments for autism.
 However, when comorbid disorders are treated appropriately, the symptoms of autism can be decreased in number and severity.

 Treatments for ASD